RavenPack/r-api/README.md

-datasets right into R. Our goal with this API is to enable users to extract RavenPack data in the most efficient way possible, offering a Streaming function for subscribing to data in real-time, Data query functions for querying data historically and a Reference functions for accessing our entity reference master and taxonomy.
+datasets right into R. Our goal with this API is to enable users to extract RavenPack data in the most efficient way possible, offering a Streaming function for subscribing to data in real-time, Data query functions for querying data historically and Reference functions for accessing our entity reference master and taxonomy.

 This document provides detailed information about RPSelfServiceAPI